🌑

 From these claims comes a quiz: four questions, three options each, one correct, under the same rules explained above.

-On election day you spend half a minute at a small terminal.
+On election day, people spend half a minute at a small terminal.
 Pass all four, it prints an anonymous token.
-Hand token to clerk, get ballot, token is voided.
-Ballot stays secret.
+Hand the token to a clerk, get a ballot, token is voided.
+Ballots stay secret.

 Question design

 Start simple and stay honest.
-Each party-claim becomes one question with three options and exactly one correct answer.
-No trick wording, no double negatives, no “which of the following is not” traps.
-Reading level sits around B1 so normal people can read it without a deep breath.
+Each party claim becomes one question with three options and exactly one correct answer.
+No trick wording, no double negatives and no “which of the following is not” traps.
+Reading level stays around B1 so normal people can read it without a deep breath.

-Keep the shape consistent: Same length per question, same structure across parties, same order of information inside the sentence.
-Numbers and dates use one format.
-If a claim mentions money, the unit is always the same.
+Keep the shape consistent.
+Same length per question, same structure across parties and the same order of information inside the sentence.
+If a claim mentions money, units are consistent.
 If it names a year, it is written the same way everywhere.
 Boring on purpose.

 Make it resilient to cramming without being mean.
-The bank has multiple near twins for each claim, with small wording changes that still test the same idea.
+The bank has multiple near twins for each claim with small wording changes that still test the same idea.
 The device shuffles question order and answer order on the day.
 There is no timer.
-People can think, but they cannot just memorize A, B, C in that order.

 Checks and Safeguards

-Yes, i am against digital voting but this is just a draft in which i want to also adress accessability, so: The quiz devices run offline, show their build hash on screen and are sealed with tamper labels.
-Observers can compare hashes to public values; if anything looks wrong, the device is pulled.
-All code is open source, builds reproducible and audit logs are public.
+The quiz devices run offline, show their build hash on screen and are sealed with tamper labels.
+Observers can compare hashes to public values, and if anything looks wrong the device is pulled.
+All code is open source, builds reproducible and the audit process is public.

-Privacy holds by design.
+Privacy is separated by design.
 Identity check happens at the desk, quiz answers happen on a separate box.
 Nothing links the two.
 Answers are checked locally, forgotten immediately and only aggregate counters (like how many passes were printed) are published.
-Tokens are anonymous, signed once, valid only for that day and precinct, then destroyed.
+Tokens are anonymous, valid only for that day and precinct and then destroyed.

-Audits are continuous, not a one-time press release.
-Testers stress the system before election day, spot checks happen during, independent labs tear down devices after.
+Audits need to be continuous, not a one time press release.
+Testers stress the system before election day, spot checks happen during and independent labs tear down devices after.
 Reports land in one public place, in plain language.
 If fairness drifts or a device fails, the kill switch cuts in: quiz off, ballots flow.

 Failure modes

-People will try to game it, so the system plans ahead.
-Memorizing a fixed answer key does not work, because the bank has near-twin variants and shuffles options on the day.
+People will try to game it, so the system has to assume malice.
+Memorizing a fixed answer key should not work, because the bank has near twin variants and shuffles options on the day.
 If a leak spreads, a sealed reserve set replaces the items.
-Coaching at the desk is curbed with a short staff script and visible observers.
-Claims that are trivial or vague get blocked before freeze.
+Coaching at the desk is curbed with a staff script and visible observers.

 Risks and Legality

 Logistics are brittle.
 Translation bugs, clumsy screen reader voices or a crash at 10 a.m. can blow up the day.
 A kill switch helps but does not fix lost trust.
-And nuance suffers: parties that try to explain trade offs lose to those who cut reality into neat one liners.
-The quiz teaches everyone to flatten their speech.
+And nuance suffers.
+Parties that try to explain trade offs lose to those who cut reality into neat one liners.
+The quiz teaches everyone to flatten speech.

 The constitution and election law require that votes are allgemein, gleich, unmittelbar, persönlich, frei und geheim (Art.
 26 B-VG).
 A quiz gate would collide with at least three of those: